Register to vote

 The easiest way to apply to register is online at GOV.UK: register to vote (external website).
 You will need your National Insurance number to hand to register.

 Alternatively, you can apply by phone.
-You will need your National Insurance number to hand to register.
+You will need your National Insurance number to hand.

 "Your vote matters; don't lose it"

 - be at least 18 years old (you can register if you are aged 16 or over)

 - be registered to vote in the area of the election

 - be either a British, Irish, EU or qualifying Commonwealth citizen (see About My Vote (external website) for a full list of qualifying nationalities)

 - European parliamentary (EP) elections - we will write to you to invite you to register in EP elections

 EU citizens cannot vote in British Parliamentary elections.